Draggie306/EditingCheatSheets/GCSE/J277 Computer Science Complete.md

 ## 1.5.2 Utility software
 ![OCR GCSE J277 Computer Science Specification, containing section 1.5.1 Operating Systems](https://cheatsheet-assets.ibaguette.com/gcse/compsci/1.5.2_Utility_software.png)

-Utility software helps to maintain the system.
+Utility software is an additional type of software designed to maintain the system.
 It includes programs such as encryption software, defragmentation utilities and data compression tools.
-Computers often come with this software built in to keep the device running smoothly, but not directly as part of the OS.
+Computers often come with this software built in (even as part of the OS now) to keep the device running smoothly.

 ### Encryption software

 Encryption software is used to scramble the contents of files to everyone but authorised users who have the decryption/private key.
 It can encrypt individual files or even the entire disk!
-This is useful for government organisations or banks which have private and sensitive data stored.
-If someone steals a disk, what can they do with the data if they can't read it?
+This is useful, even required, for government organisations or banks which have private and sensitive data stored.
+If someone steals a computer, what can they do with the data if they can't read it?

 ### Defragmentation software